-The sky is truly the limit when it comes to the possibilities of different ingredient combinations, but here is a list of 20 of my favorite green smoothie recipes that can be enjoyed any time of day: for a quick breakfast, light lunch or as a filling snack.
+The sky is truly the limit when it comes to the possibilities of different ingredient combinations, but here is a list of some of my favorite green smoothie recipes that can be enjoyed any time of day for a quick breakfast, light lunch or as a filling snack.

-For all of these recipes, if you are going to be adding any additional sweeteners, I always recommend using natural sweeteners like raw honey (which works very well in smoothies).
-Also, use coconut milk, almond milk, kefir, or organic grass-fed goat milk and yogurt in place of regular cow’s milk and yogurt.
-You’ll find these options as well as other healthy real food choices listed in my healing food shopping list (click here to download my Healing Foods Shopping List).
+[IMPORTANT NOTE: For all of these green smoothie recipes, if you are going to add any additional sweeteners, we recommend use sugar substitutes like raw honey (which works very well in smoothies).
+Also, use coconut milk, almond milk, kefir, or organic grass-fed goat milk and yogurt in place of regular cow’s milk and yogurt.]

-On top of all this, this green smoothie recipe contains an array of important trace minerals like magnesium, potassium, iron and copper.
-What better way to start out your day before a busy day of decision making and hard work?
+On top of all this, this green smoothie recipe contains an array of important trace minerals, like magnesium, potassium, iron and copper.
+What better way to start before a busy day of decision-making and hard work?

-Cilantro, apple, ginger, kale and orange juice work together to give this smoothie a strong, but just sweet enough taste.
-The star ingredient in this smoothie is, of course, the leafy greens!
-Leafy greens are more nutritious (when we look at nutrients per gram) than pretty much any other vegetable on earth.
+Cilantro, apple, ginger, kale and orange juice work together to give this smoothie a strong but just sweet enough taste.
+The star ingredients in this smoothie are, of course, the leafy greens!
+Leafy greens are more nutritious (when we look at nutrients per gram) than pretty much any other vegetable on Earth.

-If you’d like to keep the sugar count low, consider squeezing just a bit of fresh squeeze OJ into any of your green smoothie recipes, leaving out commercially made juices which are higher in sugar.
+If you’d like to keep the sugar count low, consider squeezing just a bit of fresh-squeezed orange juice into any of your green smoothie recipes, leaving out commercially made juices that are higher in sugar.

 Photo: Green Machine Smoothie / Cookie and Kate